slebedeva/omniCLIP/README.md

 ```
 $ python omniCLIP.py [Commands]
 ```
-omniCLIP has the following ***required*** commanline arguments
+omniCLIP has the following ***required*** commandline arguments

 Argument  | Description
 ------------- | -------------
 --annot | File where gene annotation is stored --genome-dir | Directory where fasta files are stored --clip-files | Bam-file for CLIP-library.
-The alignments need to have the NM and MD tag.
+The alignments need to have the MD and NM tags.
 --bg-files | Bam-file for bg-library.
-The alignments need to have the NM and MD tag.
+The alignments need to have the MD and NM tags.
 --out-dir | Output directory for results